-It is pretty easy to understand how this law applies to all helicopters.
+It's pretty easy to understand how this law applies to all helicopters.
 That big rotating rotor is creating a lot of reactive torque in the opposite direction of rotation.
-Therefore, if our rotor is spinning clockwise, our helicopter wants to spin counter clock wise.
+Therefore, if our rotor is spinning clockwise, our helicopter wants to spin counter clockwise.
 This reactive torque is not constant either.
-Any change in the engine power to the rotor or change in collective pitch will produce a corresponding change in torque.
+Any change in the engine power to the rotor or change in rotor pitch (collective or cyclic) will produce corresponding changes in torque.

 There are basically three ways helicopters deal with this reactive torque: